TimasTT/prts/README.md

 # prts
-Homework homework on the subject oop prts.
+Homework on the subject oop prts in BMSTU